Holi Moli Logo

 Nutrient Sensitivity

 These Guava × Frosted Skywalker genetics usually respond best to steady, balanced feeding instead of heavy nutrient pushes.
 Overfeeding, especially too much nitrogen during flower, can slow development and throw off nutrient uptake.
-It can also dull the bright guava, fruit candy, and creamy sweetness growers want to preserve.
-Keep an eye on runoff pH to make sure nutrient uptake stays balanced, and grab a bottle of Holi Moli Juice, it delivers everything cannabis plants need from veg to flower in one simple formula.
+Keep an eye on pH to make sure nutrient uptake stays balanced.
+Looking for an easy feeding solution?
+Holi Moli Juice is a one-bottle setup designed for cannabis from start to finish.
+It helps drive healthy growth, boost terpene expression, and produce thick, resin-drenched buds without overcomplicating your routine.

 Stretching & Canopy Management of Frosted Guava

 This relaxing indica-leaning strain shows a moderate stretch during the first couple weeks after the flip, but it’s usually easy to manage with a little planning.
-Pro Tip: Flip to 12/12 when the plant is around 20–24 inches (around week 5–6) to stay ahead of the stretch and maintain an even canopy.
+Pro Tip for indoor growers: Make the switch to 12/12 while plants are still on the shorter side around 20 to 24 inches so the stretch doesn’t get away from you and throw off your canopy.

 Odor Control

 Once flowering begins, the aroma starts getting loud fast.
 The grow space fills with sweet guava, sugary fruit notes, creamy undertones, and a faint earthy spice, and the smell only intensifies as harvest approaches.
-Indoors, running a quality carbon filter is highly recommended.
-Outdoors, give plants plenty of airflow and keep some distance from neighbors if odor could become noticeable.
-This strain becomes very pungent late in bloom.
+Growing inside?
+Make sure you’ve got a good carbon filter in place.
+Outside, it’s smart to keep some distance and avoid tight areas, because once flowering wraps up, this one gets loud.

 How to Germinate Frosted Guava Seeds